Every digital marketer knows about the call to action. But how many web marketers really understand the call to action?

 Psychology is behind everything we do, which includes CTAs.
 When you create a CTA on a landing page or elsewhere, you’re tapping into a person’s inner psychology.
 Knowing this psychology helps you more capably target it and score higher conversions.

 About the Author: Jeremy Smith is a conversion consultant and trainer, helping businesses like Dow Chemical, American Express, Panera Bread, and Wendy’s improve conversions and strategically grow their testing culture and digital presence.
 Jeremy’s experience as the CMO and CEO of technology firms has given him a powerful understanding of human behavior and profit-boosting techniques.
-Follow him on Google+ or Twitter.
+Follow him on Twitter.